 However, the most promising investment opportunities scored well on both business-quality and value indicators.

-RSA’s total-return potential now
+BG’s total-return potential now